 In conclusion, Santa Park is an adorable Christmas theme park that is sure to delight your children while visiting Rovaniemi, Finland.
 If you are preparing for a trip to Rovaniemi be sure to check out our post: planning a trip to Rovaniemi, Finland.
 Also check out our post 10 Things To Do In Rovaniemi With Kids for other family-friendly destinations in Rovaniemi, Finland.

 Please leave us a comment below and let us know any questions you have about Santa Park or any other questions you might have about Rovaniemi.
 Remember to sign up for our newsletter and join us over on Instagram where we are also sharing our adventures in Rovaniemi, Finland.
-Be sure to also subscribe to our YouTube channel and hit the notification bell so you will be notified when our Santa Park video is ready to view.
+Be sure to also subscribe to our YouTube channel.
 Stay Peachy!